RxSwiftCommunity/RxCookbook/README.md

 ## Contributing
-🎉 If you have something to share with the world - just make a Pull Request straight away.
+🎉 If you have something to share with the world - just make a Pull Request straight away. <br />
 🤔 If you have a question - please create an Issue.

-You can also join RxSwift [slack](http://rxswift-slack.herokuapp.com/) and join the `#cookbook` channel.
+You can also join [RxSwift slack](http://rxswift-slack.herokuapp.com/) and join the `#cookbook` channel.